Gabrielle Weidner

-Gabrielle Weidner (Brussels, 17 August 1914 - Königsberg in der Neumark, 17 February 1945) was a Dutch resistance fighter playing an active role in the French Resistance during World War II.
+Gabrielle Weidner (17 August 1914 in Brussels – 17 February 1945 in Königsberg in der Neumark) was a Dutch resistance fighter playing an active role in the French Resistance during World War II.

 Early life

 Gabrielle Weidner was born in Brussels to Dutch parents.
 She spent her childhood in Switzerland, close to the French border.
 Her father, Johan Henry Weidner Sr., taught Latin and Greek at the Seventh-day Adventist Church in Collonges-sous-Salève, a village on the French side of the border.
 Attending secondary school in London, Gabrielle learned to speak several languages.

 Activities during World War II

 A devoutly religious woman, Gabrielle was living and doing church work for the Seventh-day Adventists in Paris at the outbreak of World War II.
 With the ensuing German occupation of France, she fled with her brother Jean Weidner and several others to Lyon, in the unoccupied part of France.
 Following the 22 June 1940 signing of the agreement with the Nazis to create Vichy France, she returned to Paris while her brother went to Lyon where he established the "Dutch-Paris" underground.

 In Paris, she resumed her work for the Seventh-day Adventist Church.
 With the help of her brother and other volunteers, she secretly coordinated plans for people to escape from occupied Paris, following the Dutch-Paris routes out of France into Switzerland or Spain.
 She thus helped rescue at least 1,080 people, including 800 Dutch Jews and more than 112 downed Allied airmen.